 We’ve all faced situations in life when having access to money or a line of credit would be extremely helpful.
-Whether you're handling an unexpected "cash crunch" (e.g., car repairs, medical bills, etc.) or you're looking to put the money towards a major expense (e.g., remodeling your home, financing your child's college education, etc.), you've probably heard that you can tap into the equity in your home to take care of situations like these via a home equity loan or home equity line of credit (HELOC).
+Whether you're handling an unexpected "cash crunch" (e.g., car repairs, medical bills, etc.) or you're looking to put the money towards a major expense (e.g., remodeling your home, financing your child's college education, etc.), you've probably heard you can tap into the equity in your home to take care of situations like these via a home equity loan or home equity line of credit (HELOC).

-While both of these financial options are extremely popular, which makes sense for your situation?
+While both of these financial options are extremely popular, which one makes sense for your situation?
 Below are some key points to help you determine if a home equity loan or line of credit will be right for you.

 What is a Home Equity Loan?

 There are many reasons this type of loan would make sense for different situations, but there are some risks to consider as well.
 If something goes wrong and you default on your loan, the lender has the right to take your home in order to satisfy the debt.
-While most banks will use this option as a last resort, it is still a risk you’ll need to consider before signing on the dotted line.
+While most banks use this option as a last resort, it is still a risk you’ll need to consider before signing on the dotted line.

 The important thing to remember is to only borrow the amount of money you reasonably believe you’ll have the ability to pay back (based on the foreseeable future) according to the repayment schedule.

 Related post: 3 Tips for Using Home Equity the Right Way

 What is a Home Equity Line of Credit?